keytoquality/keytoquality.github.io/k2q-user-manual/docs/03coreconcepts.md

 Workflows are based on sequential steps that must be completed in order.
 In an ideal world this concept works fine, but in reality activities such as problem solving rarely follow a set course, and often multiple activities are carried out in parallel.

 K2Q workflows allow information to be recorded at any step of the process at any time.
-But between each step is a gate that requires the current step to be completed and approved before the status of the workflow can continue to the next step.
+Between each step is a gate that requires the current step to be completed and approved before the status of the workflow can continue to the next step.
 While step gates are not a new concept, the way that we have implemented them empowers the team to take action and generate ideas without being constrained by the boundaries of the process.
+This is taken from the concept of leadership as mentioned above, because leading changes within an organisation that are effective can sometimes only happen outside of the process where the problem has occured.

 ## Worklogs